l8nit3tr0ubl3/L8nit3-Arb-Bot/README.md

 (eg. Bought Binance, wait untill buy Bittrex.
 Avoid needing to equalize balances.)
 - Check multiple coin pairs in one instance.
 - Profit-tracking per coin. (percent_earned_per_trade/2 to account for both account balances)
+- Accounts for trading fees in percentages displayed and in backend calculations

 # Coming Soon:
 ##